conan-io/conan-io.github.io/_posts/2024-12-20-You-can-do-AI-with-cpp.markdown

 works on CPUs and GPUs, supports diverse architectures, and accommodates a variety of text models like LLaMA 3, Mistral, or Phi, as well as multimodal models like LLaVA 1.6.

-One of the most interesting aspects of this library is that it includes some CLI tools that will make it easy to run your own LLMs straight out of the box.
-To install the library with Conan, ensure you enable building the examples and activate the network options (which will require `libcurl`).
+One of the most interesting aspects of this library is that it includes a collection of CLI tools as examples, making it easy to run your own LLMs straight out of the box.
+To install the library with Conan, ensure that you enable building the examples and activate the network options (which require `libcurl`).
 Then, use a [Conan deployer](https://docs.conan.io/2/reference/extensions/deployers.html) to move the installed files from the Conan cache to the user space.
-To do all that, just run the following command:
+To accomplish this, simply run the following command:

 ```shell